 What is DSD?

 DSD means Direct Stream Digital.
-It’s a high-resolution audio signal that is processed in a different way compared to the PCM as used in audio CD,
+It’s a high-resolution audio signal that is processed in a different way compared to PCM (Pulse Code Modulation) as used in audio CDs.

 Instead of using many bits and a number of sampling rates as used in audio CD for example 16 bits and 44.1kHz, DSD uses a single bit.

 However, this single bit is sampled 2.8 million times every second to produce a high-quality audio signal.

 The usual process is audio with a high bitrate and sampling rate is modified by a DAC (Digital to Analog Converter) to the desired bitrate and sampling rate.